AviatrixSystems/Docs/HowTos/controller_ha.rst

 You can disable Controller HA by deleting the Controller HA CloudFormation stack.

-Log in to AWS Console, go to CloudFormation Service, identify the CloudFormation stack you used to enable Controller HA and delete the stack.
+Log in to AWS Console, go to CloudFormation Service, identify the CloudFormation stack you used to enable Controller HA and delete the stack. **Please be careful,** and delete the cloudformation stack associated with the controller HA - and do not delete your controller launch cloudformation stack.

 FAQ